Running Searches in Config

 Get value and Get text

-The equals (=) character lets you get the value of a field.
+The equals (=) character lets you get a field's value.
 For example, if you’re mapping a select field, this returns the internalid of the selection.
-Most of the time, the value is returned by default, but the = character lets you be more specific.
+Most of the time, the value is returned by default, but the = character makes it more specific.

-The number sign (#) character lets you get the text of a field instead.
+The number sign (#) character lets you get the field's text instead.
 With a select field, this returns the label of the selection as you see it in the NetSuite UI.

 Multiselect or arrays